pjgg/MicronautVsQuarkus/README.md

 Given an endpoint `http://localhost:8080/postgres` retrieve the postgres version and return it as a String.

-Docker will be up and running in Docker:
+Postgres will be up and running in Docker:

 ```
 docker run --name some-postgres -e POSTGRES_PASSWORD=topsecret -e POSTGRES_USER=user -e POSTGRES_DB=mydb -p 5432:5432 -d postgres:14